Learning Hypergraphs From Signals With Dual Smoothness Prior: Methodology

-\textbf{Remark.} We remark on our learning framework (\textbf{HGL}) from three perspectives: the model complexity, the overlapping rate of a hypergraph, and the difference between prior works.
-The complexity of \textbf{HGL} is $\mathcal{O}(N^2 + N^2\log(N))$, because the complexity of the PDS algorithm used in the GL step is $\mathcal{O}(N^2)$ and the worst-case complexity of the Leiden algorithm in the LGCD step is $\mathcal{O}(N^2\log(N))$.
-Further, we introduce the overlapping rate, an important factor for the performance of \textbf{HGL}.
+\textbf{Remark.} We remark on \textbf{HGSL} from three perspectives. \textit{[Model complexity:]} {\HC Let $M$ be the number of edges in the graph learned by the GSL step.
+The complexity of the GSL step is $\mathcal{O}(N^2)$ and the complexity of the LGCD step is $\mathcal{O}(M^2)$.
+Thus, the complexity of \textbf{HGSL} is $\mathcal{O}(N^2 + M^2)$.} \textit{[Overlapping rate of a hypergraph:]} We introduce the overlapping rate, an important factor for the performance of \textbf{HGSL}.
 The overlapping rate of a hyperedge is defined as the ratio of nodes in the hyperedge that are involved in more than one hyperedge to the total number of nodes in the hyperedge.
-Then, the overlapping rate of a hypergraph is the average overlapping rate of the hyperedges in it.
-The overlapping rate of a hypergraph impacts \textbf{HGL} in two ways: 1) a hypergraph with a large overlapping rate might have complex pairwise relations between nodes, which would make the graph learning problem solved in the GL step difficult; and 2) a large overlapping rate may make the signals and pairwise relations of nodes in different hyperedges similar, which might increase the difficulty of the LGCD step.
-Further, the LGCD step of \textbf{HGL} is conceptually similar to the works on hypergraph reconstruction from given network structures~\cite{Young2021HypergraphRF,9022661}.
+Then, the overlapping rate of a hypergraph is the average overlapping rate of its hyperedges.
+The overlapping rate of a hypergraph impacts \textbf{HGSL} in two ways: 1) a hypergraph with a large overlapping rate might have complex pairwise relations between nodes, which would make the graph structure learning problem solved in the GSL step difficult; and 2) a large overlapping rate may make the signals and pairwise relations of nodes in different hyperedges similar, which might increase the difficulty of the LGCD step. \textit{[Difference from prior work:]} {\HC Compared to the community/clique detection models, \textbf{HGSL} only takes the observed node signals as input, rather than the graph structure.} Moreover, the LGCD step of \textbf{HGSL} is conceptually similar to the works on hypergraph reconstruction~\cite{Young2021HypergraphRF,9022661}.
 However, the LGCD step learns the hypergraph from the node signals and the learnable graph structure $\W^\star$ via our dual smoothness prior instead of setting nodes with dense within connections, i.e., communities and cliques, as hyperedges.
-Note that, we test the impact of the overlapping rate to \textbf{HGL} and compare \textbf{HGL} with the framework using community detection and clique detection in experiments.
+Note that we test the impact of the overlapping rate to \textbf{HGSL} and compare \textbf{HGSL} with the framework using community/clique detection in experiments.